KevinDahlberg/log_my_run_app/BLOG.md

 2 hours into the project and I've already completed the MVP, which is awesome.
 I need to take everything from the MVP and put it into it's own view and compartmentalize things a little bit before moving on, then take a quick break to reset before taking on the login view.

+* 3:13 - First break.  "class meeting"

+* 3:33 - Back to work.

+Login Time - First I need to go through the material that is available on setting up a login.
+Then I need to write up the to-do list on setting up the login and the views.
+Last step is applying it (duh?).

+looks like a lot of the logging in will be copy-pasting stuff that I know works.
+The trick will probably be hooking it all up, but it seems pretty straight forward (he says before digging into it).

+The backend stuff was confusing.
+I don't know how much of it I need to understand to make this work.
+It wasn't covered for more than a 3 hour lecture in class.
+Definitely going to focus on making the front end version work.

+ok... imposter syndrome is raising it's dirty head.
+And it took all of my control to go through and hammer through this whole login and register thing.
+I still don't have a 100% clue on what I'm doing, but I feel better about manipulating what I'm doing.
+I got a register to work, and the login works, the redirect is the only thing that's a mess right now.

+well, I got the user thing to work on both the front and back end.  now I just have to figure out how to manipulate it to my own devices.  mini freakout averted.  for now.